LinusBach/en-de-nmt/Readme.md

 ## Data

-You will need two text files containing paired sentences in English and German for training.
-The files should be placed in a directory named "data" in the project root.
+You will need two text files containing paired sentences in English (`train.en`) and German (`train.de`) for training.
+The files can be downloaded from the [Stanford Neural Machine Translation](https://nlp.stanford.edu/projects/nmt/) website and should be placed in a directory named "data" in the project root.

 ## Usage